CUSTOSSOLARIS/git-exercise/README.md

 # git-exercise
-not sure if this is correct.
+not sure if this is correct..it was.